Anupmqr/Mess-management-system/README.md

-# Mess-management-system
+# Campus Cuisine: Optimizing Mealtime Management for University Students
-# This program is a mess management system that allows users to check the timings of different meals and whether they are currently open or not.
+# This project entails developing a mess management system that enables users to check the timings of various meals and their current availability status.